animatlabs/animatlabs.github.io/_posts/2023-01-29-redis-distribulted-locking.md

 In the above example, we are using a package called `RedLock.Net`, which accepts the list of connection multiplexers to the redis servers and creates a redlock instance over all those servers.

-There are two variations of the acquire lock functionality, which we could think of, one which accepts the resource to lock as well as the expiry time of the lock and another which apart from the two earlier als0 accepts the wait and retry times; which essentially means that in case of failure to acquire the lock, the system will keep retrying after every `retry` TimeSpan until `wait` TimeSpan.
+There are two variations of the acquire lock functionality, which we could think of, one which accepts the resource to lock as well as the expiry time of the lock and another which apart from the two earlier also accepts the wait and retry times; which essentially means that in case of failure to acquire the lock, the system will keep retrying after every `retry` TimeSpan until `wait` TimeSpan is over.
 Unlocking again here is fairly simple that releases the lock over the resource without any hassles.

 ## Conclusion